 Regular exercise helps beat stress- Exercise regularly to beat stress and it need not be a complex exercise, a good regime would be brisk walking, swimming or biking.
 Regular physical activity boosts endorphins which are neurotransmitters that induces a feel good effect.
 The American Heart Association recommends a 30 minute daily exercise schedule.

-Always remember there are healthy ways of combatting stress that will make you feel good and happy with yourself.
+Always remember there are healthy ways of combating stress that will make you feel good and happy with yourself.